Osteoblastoma

 Osteoblastoma is an uncommon osteoid tissue-forming primary neoplasm of the bone.

 It has clinical and histologic manifestations similar to those of osteoid osteoma; therefore, some consider the two tumors to be variants of the same disease, with osteoblastoma representing a giant osteoid osteoma.
 However, an aggressive type of osteoblastoma has been recognized, making the relationship less clear.

-Although similar to osteoid osteoma, it is larger (between 2 and 6 cm).
+Although similar to osteoid osteoma, osteoblastoma is larger (between 2 and 6 cm).